-Check whether measures taken for protecting stored data are appropriate and correctly implemented.
+Check whether measures taken for protecting stored data are correctly implemented.

-WELMEC 7.2: 2020 Bist Olses B Risk Class B Risk Class C L3: Integrity of data Risk Class D The measurement data stored shall be protected against intentional changes.
-Specifying Notes: Stored data in integrated storages in general are protected by hardware means.
+WELMEC Guide 7.2: 2021 Software Guide Risk Class B Risk Class C Risk Class D L3: Integrity of data The measurement data stored shall be protected against intentional changes. protection is necess 2.
+The protection shall software tools.
+3. Stored data shall be Stored data in integrated storages in general are protected by hardware means.
 No extra software protection is necessary.
-The protection shall apply against intentional changes carried out by easily available and manageable software tools.
-Stored data shall be accompanied by additional redundant information to enable the software retrieving, evaluating, and indicating or otherwise processing the data to verify integrity of the data.
-The protection shall also apply against intentional changes carried out by special sophisticated software tools.
+The protection shall apply against intentional changes carried out by easily available and manageable The protection shall also apply against intentional changes carried out by special sophisticated software tools.
 Concerning algorithms and minimum key lengths, the requirements or recommendations of the national and international institutions responsible for data security have to be taken into consideration.
-Even if the algorithm and key meet the level high, a technical solution with a standard personal computer would not realise this protection level provided that there are no appropriate protection means for the programs that sign or verify a data set (see basic guide U for universal computers, comment on requirement U6-Risk Class D).
-Required Documentation: The method of how the protection is realised and how corrupted data is marked shall be documented.
-Validation Guidance: Checks based on documentation: If a checksum or signature is used: Check that the checksum or signature is generated over the entire data set.
-Check that legally relevant software, which reads the data and calculate a checksum or decrypts a signature really compares calculated and the nominal values.
-Check that secret data (e.g. key initial value is used) are kept secret against spying out with simple tools. appropriate with respect to the required state of the art for a high protection level.
+Even if the algorithm and key meet the level high, a technical solution with a standard personal computer would not realise this protection level provided that there are no appropriate protection means for the programs that sign or verify a data set (see basic guide U for universal devices, comment on requirement U6-Risk Class D).
+Required Documentati protection is realised and hove v corrupted data is marked shall be documented.
+Validation Guidance: nantation.
+Validation Guidance (in addition to the guidance for risk classes B and C): • If a checksum or sign Checks based on documentation: generated over the e Check that legally reads the data and decrypts a sign calculated and the no Check that secret d hecksum or signature is ntire data set. relevant software, which calculate a checksum or nature really compares Check whether the measures taken are appropriate with respect to the required state of the art for a high protection level.
+Example of an Accepta Example of an Acceptable Solution: